luster-io/impulse/README.md

   Ends the interaction.
 You can do this on touchend.
 Returns a promise fulfilled with the final state of the interaction.

 #TODO
+  Throw error if using renderer and no styles are defined.

   CSS animation generator.
 Sometimes you want a spring or acceleration animation, but you want it always starts with the same initial velocity and position.
 In this case it would be much smarter to generate a css keyframe animation, and cache it.